 Multiple measures of student learning for each learning outcome, including direct evidence, have been collected and are of sufficient quality that they can be used with confidence to make appropriate decisions (1=poor; 5=excellent).

+- Examples: NYIT guideline and good practice

+- Evidence of Students learning

+- Examples:

-- •Examples: - Behavioral Science Assessed Inferential and Description Statistic Learning Outcomes Faculty evaluated lab scores, research project scores, and survey data to evaluation the targeted outcome . - Evidences of Students Learning:
+- Behavioral Science Assessed Inferential and Description Statistic Learning Outcomes

+Faculty evaluated lab scores, research project scores, and survey data to evaluation the targeted outcome.